You too can get involved...

 [available via the Robert Farnon Society, England.]

-original Paxton Mood Music Library composition "The Film Opens"
+original Paxton Mood Music Library track, "The Film Opens"

-used for the local New York series.
-The adaptation of the
+(see above), used as a THEME for the local New York series.

-the 1950s and early 1960s both the instrumental and vocal
+commercial release.
+During the 1950s and early 1960s both an

-By the time MGM revived the series for the NBC network,
+So by the time MGM revived the series for airing on the NBC network,

-TV, its theme had already established a national audience]
+its THEME had already established a national audience]

-Adapters: music adapted by Winifred Palmer (ASCAP), and
+music adapted by Winifred Palmer (British PRS/ASCAP), and

 lyrics added by Carl Sigman (ASCAP)